exasol/public-knowledgebase/README.md

 - [Question and Answer](Templates/QuestionAndAnswer.md): Pose a quick question with a specific answer.
 - [Solution to a Problem](Templates/SolutionToAProblem.md): Provide workarounds for bugs or new shortcuts that you would like to share with others.
 - [Tutorial](Templates/Tutorial.md): A quick tutorial for a specific task.
-- [Explanation](Templates/Explanation.md): More information about a task or concept.

 ## Categories
 The knowledge base provides five catagories: